About Caring Advocates: The Mission, the Means, and the Professional Staff

 • The Mission:

 • To educate professionals and the public about what seems revolutionary now but had been for eons, the conventional way that most people died.
 People who were extremely ill simply no longer ate or drank.
-Cancer patients often completely loose their interest in Food & Fluid, and their wishes are respected since they can still speak for themselves.
+Cancer patients often completely lose their interest in Food & Fluid, and their wishes are respected since they can still speak for themselves.
 But for those patients who cannot currently voice their wishes, however, others sometimes impose their view of what is on them.
 The only way to prevent this from happening is to strategically create effective documents while patients still have the capacity to make their own medical decisions.

-• To help competent individuals exercise the option of Voluntary Refusal of Food & which is legally available everywhere, which is peaceful if thirst is controlled, and which all competent patients can use (even those with extreme physical limitations such as paralysis).
+• To help competent individuals exercise the option of Voluntary Refusal of Food & Fluid which is legally available everywhere, which is peaceful if thirst is controlled, and which all competent patients can use (even those with extreme physical limitations such as paralysis).

 • To promote a culture of extended quality of life based on the ironic fact that when people know they can control WHEN they will die, they can and often do decide to live longer.
 This is especially true for patients who have been diagnosed with early dementia.
 If those patients can feel certain that an effective plan has been created that others will honor in the future, then they can avoid the tragedy of premature a choice they might otherwise make only because they CAN, rather than because they WANT to die earlier.